 About Us – Charitable Support

-As a local and truly independent optical and audiology service provider, Rawlings Opticians and Hearing Care are proud to have supported local, national, and international charities.
-In 2023 we have so far donated and raised money for See Ability, Vision Care for Homeless People, Aid for Ukraine, Cancer Research UK, CHECT, and Blue Apple Theatre.
+As a local and truly independent optical and audiology service provider, Rawlings Opticians & Hearing Care are proud to have supported local, national, and international charities.
+In 2023 we donated and raised money for See Ability, Vision Care for Homeless People, Aid for Ukraine, Cancer Research UK, CHECT, and Blue Apple Theatre.
 We also worked with several optical partners to deliver glasses for children in Guatemala.
 You can read more about these charities below.

 We continue to collect glasses for Vision Aid Overseas in all our branches, so please bring in your unwanted old spectacles when you next visit us.